merkle-open/gondel/docs/communication.md

 ## Live examples

-You can also find this code example live on StackBlitz:
+You can also find this code example live on StackBlitz and play around with it:

 * https://stackblitz.com/edit/gondel-communication-get-component-by-dom-node
 * https://stackblitz.com/edit/gondel-communication-find-components